-More than 1.3 billion people use Galaxy smartphones.
-And Messages has the highest usage rate of 95% among all Samsung applications, so designers tried hard to keep the product well-designed and innovative.
-But the messaging experience of a Galaxy remained conservative due to various restrictions and requirements.
-But over time, people have evolved the way that communicates from simple text to richer mediums, such as photos, videos, GIFs, weblinks, etc. We began working on a redesign of conversation experience to build a foundation for future scalability and provide a UX tailored for the rich messaging experience.
+I was the sole/lead designer for messaging for three years.
+At that moment, more than 1.3 billion people use Galaxy smartphones.
+And Messages has the highest usage rate of 95% among all Samsung applications.
+But it was hard for designers to innovate and revamp the messaging experience since we partnered with various careers worldwide.
+But over time, people have evolved the way they communicate from simple text to richer mediums, yet, Samsung Messages remained conservative.
+Therefore, PM and I assessed this as an excellent time to re-innovate the messaging experience as trend changes to build a foundation for future scalability and provide a tailored UX for the rich contents sharing experience.

 My full design process is outlined in the timeline below.
 Product planning, design iterations, verification, and design documentation are not shown for confidentiality purposes.

-After setting the goals, I explored the various possibility.
-I had to find a way to both overcome the restriction and specification and boost usability.
-Below is the example of the overview of hero flow and some detailed workflow.
+After setting the goals, I explored the various possibility with the wireframe.
+In the meantime, I needed to find a way to overcome the restriction and specification and boost usability.
+I worked closely with PM to avoid regulations and worked closely with engineers for feasibility.
+Below is an example of the overview of flow and some detailed workflow.

 After exploration and drew some of the solutions, the research team and I collaborated with a research firm to conduct user testing.
 To plan, we gathered people in their 10 to 60 who owns a various type of smartphone and tested.
 The tasks were consisted of attaching photos, videos, and receiving messages.
 The test was conducted using a high fidelity prototype that I created.
-(The photo is to help you understanding)
+From the testing, there was a few points that user is confused about in terms of usability.

-In the previous version, contents were attached to the text field.
-I separated the attach area to the top to give more organized visual and distinguishability.
-Also, the user can change the camera ratio by simply swiping up so that they don't have to rotate the smartphone to take a vertical photo.
+In the previous version, the contents existed in the text field.
+I separated the attached area to the top to give a more organized view.
+Also, the users can change the camera ratio by simply swiping up to switch to the vertical view.

-The previous version separates the bubble of each content even though they only send once.
-By emerging bubbles together and remove the margin between bubble and contents, I was able to retain visibility of both sending and receiving bubbles.
+The previous version separates the bubble contents by contents that take more space to view and disorganize the view.
+By emerging bubbles together and removing the margin between bubble and contents, we could retain visibility of both sending and receiving bubbles.

 Jumping apps made user flow disconnected and break the seamlessness of the user journey.
 I decided to integrate a simple web browser and provide fast task completion and seamless experience.